tapo4ok/WhiteList/README.md

-WhiteList Reload replaces the vanilla whitelist (set replace.vanilla to true in the plugin settings; default: false).
-It checks players not by username and UUID, but by username.
+WhiteList Reload It checks players not by username and UUID, but by username.
 This fixes an issue on pirate servers where adding a player to the whitelist results in a connection error stating that the player is not on the whitelist.
 Dency: https://github.com/tapo4ok/MUtilsGlobal

-replace.vanilla = true
-Permission: minecraft.command.whitelist
-Whitelist:
-- off
-- on
-- add <username>
-- remove <username>
-- list
-- replace <true/false>
-- char <true/false>
-- load

-replace.vanilla = false
 Permission: rwhitelist
 Rwhitelist:
 - off